spacecloud-io/space-docs/content/essentials/mutations/upsert.md

 weight: 3
 ---

-Upsert is usually used when it's unclear whether the object to be updated will be present or not.
+Upsert is useful when it's unclear whether the object to be updated is present or not.

-An upsert query works like a normal update query if any document matching the `where` clause exists.
+An upsert query works like a regular update query if any document matching the `where` clause exists.
 Otherwise, it acts as an insert query, i.e. it creates a new document with all the fields from the `where` clause and update operators.

 Space Cloud performs all upsert operations with snapshot level isolations so that all upserts are race safe.